Customer Service Management (MHR202)

 Knowledge:

-After completing this course, the student has:
+After completing this course the student can:

-• Demonstrate advanced knowledge and specialized insight into the domain of customer service culture and promote a radical perspective that can be innovatively applied to improve customer satisfaction and loyalty."
+• Demonstrate advanced knowledge and specialized insight into the domain of customer service culture and promote a radical perspective that can be innovatively applied to improve customer satisfaction and loyalty.

 • Develop advanced skills in interpreting and critically analyzing different sources of customer interactions, such as body language and other nonverbal cues, in order to make scholarly arguments and independently contribute to solving practical problems in service organizations.

-• Develop advanced thinking and design skills for single or multiple services and demonstrate the ability to independently analyze, conceptualise, and create innovative service offerings in academic and professional contexts."
+• Develop advanced thinking and design skills for single or multiple services and demonstrate the ability to independently analyze, conceptualise, and create innovative service offerings in academic and professional contexts.

 Skills:

-After completing this course, the student can
+After completing this course, the student can:

 General Competence:

-After completing this course, the student can
+After completing this course, the student can:

 Required prerequisite knowledge